 Spectra Watermakers are designed to run continuously with only pre-filter maintenance performed as necessary.
-Ideal performance is achieved by running the system until the tanks are full, turning off the system, then starting the flush cycle.
+Ideal performance is achieved by running the system until the tanks are full, do a fresh water flush, then turn off the system,

 In moderate climates, if the membrane is mounted in a cool place, it is not necessary to flush the system every time if the unit is used once every one to two days.
 Flush the system if it's not going to be operated for more than two days and up to one week.
 Flush the system after every use in hot conditions.
 Pickle the system if longer periods of non-operation are expected.